 The Company has completed 27 drill holes to date.
 Eight holes were drilled to provide metallurgical samples as announced on 28 October 2021 and 17 January 2022.
-Assay results from the first three of the 19 resource definition holes drilled are reported in this update.
-Assay results from the remaining 16 resource definition holes remain pending with samples submitted to Bureau Veritas in Perth, Western Australia in 11 batches between October 2021 and January 2022.
+Assay results have now been received for 5 resource definition holes drilled, with results from two reported in this announcement and three holes previously reported on 17 February 2022.
+Assay results from the remaining 14 resource definition holes remain pending.